Encouraging arts-focused startups at the Institute

 MIT is known as a place where innovative thinkers collaborate to turn big ideas born in the classroom, lab or studio into successful businesses in the outside world, and that reputation applies just as much to the arts as to any other field.

-Participants in the annual student-led Hacking Arts weekend, co-sponsored with MIT Sloan School of Management, may take their ideas on to compete in the Creative Arts Competition.
-Along the way, participants can hone their product, business model and pitches via the START Studio maker’s space, mentorship and workshop programming.
+Through these programs, students may take their ideas on to compete in the Creative Arts Competition.
+Along the way, participants can hone their product, business model, and pitches via the START Studio makerspace, mentorship, and workshop programming.
+The new Voxel Lab will house a prototyping space for music, photography, textiles, fashion, and other digital arts for MIT students.

 For more information contact: